The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 Our team of professional designers create every drop shadow by hand

-She notes that AI is ideal for automating specific tasks in a workflow, but “manual editing is still the way to go for achieving a specific look that is desired by the customer.”
+AI is ideal for automating specific tasks in a workflow, but manual editing is still the way to go for achieving a specific look.

 Find out how children’s brand Ice Cream Castles took their nitty-gritty photo edits off their plate